 - Amy Yasko MD works in and around MTHFR from the perspective of chronic health issues and a son with Autism. http://dramyyasko.com/wp-content/uploads/2010/06/texas-3-final.pdf

 - Visit my website if you want a little bit more information on genomics before you jump down the rabbit hole into a full on genetic analysis.
-I recently spoke at the Fertility Focus Summit on genes and fertility in early May 2014 and produced a free report on this.
-You are welcome to download this for free here: http://fertileground-nutrition.com/ffts-gene-download-free-gift/
+You are welcome to download my free report on this: http://fertileground-nutrition.com/ffts-gene-download-free-gift/

 Angela is a qualified Nutritional Therapist graduating from the College of Naturopathic Medicine in London after 3 years of intensive studying and 200 hours under Australian Naturopaths in a clinical setting.
 She is a member of BANT which is a regulated body through the British Association of Nutritional Therapists ( BANT).

 Angela set up Fertile Ground Nutrition many years ago as a response to an overwhelming amount of clients coming to her with issues around conception and miscarriage.
 She specialises in fertility, hormonal management, pregnancy, baby and child health treating many UK and international clients.
 As a practitioner she applies a mixture of Naturopathic principles and a functional, diagnostic and scientific approach to food and nutrients.